|

 tortoise.
 Gopher tortoises live in burrows in the sand.
 It

-may share it's home with a snake or lizard, so don't explore
+may share its home with a snake or lizard, so don't explore

 with your hand.